 Anelletti Al Forno – Oven Baked Pasta Rings

-For a food-prep, ready to bake pasta dish, this delicious anelletti al forno fits the bill.
-Tiny hoops of pasta baked in a simple meat ragu and baked to perfection with Mozzarella and pecorino.
+For a food-prep, ready to bake pasta dish, this delicious anelletti al forno fits the bill. oven baked pasta rings in a simple meat ragu, cooked to perfection with Mozzarella and pecorino.
 It’s simple and delicious!
-Learn how…

 Anelletti Al Forno - baked rings of pasta in a tomato sauce in a bowl with a fork